demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 ### Premium analysis: Relationship Files Threshold
 If the organization is using the premium subscription of VirusTotal, you can use the premium API analysis.
-The premium API analysis will check 3 file relationships of each indicator (domain, url. and ip).
+The premium API analysis will check 3 file relationships of each indicator (domain, url, and ip).
 If the relationship is found to be malicious, the indicator will be considered malicious.
 If the relationship is found to be suspicious and the basic score is suspicious, the indicator will be considered malicious.
 If the relationship is found to be suspicious, the indicator will be considered suspicious.